Kaniwani/kw-backend/_front-end/README.md

 $ gulp
 ```

-However, *to compile minified assets for the webapp* ensure you run
+However, *to compile assets for use in the webapp* ensure you run
 ```shell
 gulp --prod
 ```